 Even if we do not have an exact number of live streaming events, Betfair are there with the top in the industry with around 100,000 every year.

-You will not be charged anything to watch live streaming events as long as you have funds in your betting account.
+You can watch live streaming events for free as long as you have funds in your betting account.
 The only exception to this is horse racing where a minimum bet of £0.50 on the race you want to watch it is required.
 This is less than the majority of betting sites that do ask for £1 bet minimum.
 You can also watch the live streaming on mobile, and the quality is excellent.

 Betfair has lots of apps one for each product.
-This is a bit annoying especially as the sportsbook app is separated from the exchange app so it doesn’t allow a quick comparison of odds as you would be able to do on the desktop site.
+This is a bit annoying especially as the sportsbook app is separated from the exchange app.
+For this reason, it doesn’t allow a quick comparison of odds as you would be able to do on the desktop site.
 On the positive side though the apps are lighter and therefore loads much faster and are less overcrowded.